How to add a cheat console to a Unity game

 Should I build my own debug console or use a plugin?

-Are cheat console commands safe to production?
+Are cheat console commands safe to ship in production?

 How do I open a cheat console on mobile?